25 Weeks Pregnant

 As the pregnancy grows closer to the third trimester, pregnant women often start thinking about how long they will work outside the home until taking off for maternity leave.
 There are several options available for maternity leave through small and large companies.
 Some will allow pregnant employees to work from home while others pay workers during maternity leave.

-It is a good time to begin thinking about how you want to work once the baby is born.
-As the partner you will want to be around for your partner and new baby as much as possible.
-You may be able to take the Family Medical Leave Act, but not every company will qualify so it is important to ask.
-If finances require you to continue working immediately after birth, some employers will allow employees to work from home or change scheduled times to support mom and baby.
+If dad works outside the home, the time has come to starting planning out how work will proceed after the baby is born.
+Dad may be able to take time off thanks to the Family Medical Leave Act, but not every company will qualify so it is important to ask.
+If finances require Dad to continue working immediately after birth, some employers will allow employees to work from home or change scheduled times to support mom and baby.

 Keep attending prenatal classes including lactation classes if breastfeeding.
 Reading is another pastime that provides some support for expectant women.
 Some women also feel comfortable joining a local parenting group and meeting to discuss parenting trials and tribulations.